alertedsnake/amzn-shrtnr/README.rst

 Installation
 ------------

-Git clone this somewhere, then go to chrome://extensions/ and turn on ``Developer mode``.
+Git clone this package somewhere, or download the zipfile and unpack it.

+Next, in Chrome, navigate chrome://extensions/ and turn on ``Developer mode``.

-Then use the ``Load unpacked`` button.
+Use the ``Load unpacked`` button to install the extension by providing the directory with the unpacked extension, this is the directory which *contains* ``manifest.json``, most likely named ``amzn-shrtnr``.

+Adjust these instructions as needed - the extension directory may end up buried in a subdirectory somewhere due to the unzipping process.

 Usage
 -----

-Go to an amazon product page and click it.
+Go to an amazon product page and click the extension's icon.
 That's it.